-No representation or warranty, express or implied, is made by UBS AG Hong Kong Branch, Credit Suisse (Hong Kong) Limited, Bank of China Limited, BOCOM International Securities Limited, CEB International Capital Corporation Limited, China International Capital Corporation Hong Kong Securities Limited, CLSA Limited, CMB International Capital Limited, CMBC Securities Company Limited, Central Wealth Securities Investment Limited, Deutsche Bank AG, Hong Kong Branch, Guotai Junan Securities (Hong Kong) Limited, Haitong International Securities Company Limited and Orient Securities (Hong Kong) Limited (the "Initial Purchasers"), Citicorp International Limited, as trustee (the "Trustee"), Citibank, N.A., London Branch, as paying and transfer agent (the "Paying Agent") and registrar (the "Registrar) or any of their respective affiliates or advisors as to the accuracy or completeness of the information set forth herein, and nothing contained in this offering memorandum is, or should be relied upon as, a promise or representation by the Initial Purchasers, the Trustee, the Paying Agent, the Registrar or any of their respective affiliates or advisors whether as to the past or the future.
+No representation or warranty, express or implied, is made by CEB International Capital Corporation Limited, Industrial Bank Co., Ltd. Hong Kong Branch and Orient Securities (Hong Kong) Limited (the "Initial Purchasers"), Citicorp International Limited, as trustee (the "Trustee"), Citibank, N.A., London Branch, as paying and transfer agent (the "Paying Agent") and registrar (the "Registrar) or any person who controls any of them, or any of their respective affiliates or advisors as to the accuracy or completeness of the information set forth herein, and nothing contained in this offering memorandum is, or should be relied upon as, a promise or representation by the Initial Purchasers, the Trustee, the Paying Agent, the Registrar or any of their respective affiliates or advisors whether as to the past or the future.
+The Trustee, the Agents and each person who controls any of their and each of their respective directors, officers, employees, representatives, agents, advisers and affiliates have not independently verified all of such information and they assume no responsibility for its accuracy or completeness.

 You should rely only on the information contained in this offering memorandum.
-We have not authorized any person to provide you with any information or represent anything about us or this offering that is not contained in this offering memorandum.
-If given or made, any such other information or representation should not be relied upon as having been authorized by us or the Initial Purchasers, the Trustee, the Paying Agent or the Registrar.
+Neither we nor the Initial Purchasers, the Trustee or the Agents or any person who controls any of them or each of their respective directors, officers, employees, representatives, agents, advisers and affiliates have authorized any person to provide you with any information or represent anything about us or this offering that is not contained in this offering memorandum.
+If given or made, any such other information or representation should not be relied upon as having been authorized by us or the Initial Purchasers, the Trustee, the Paying Agent or the Registrar or any person who controls any of them.

-Each person receiving this offering memorandum acknowledges that: (i) such person has been afforded an opportunity to request from us and to review, and has received, all additional information considered by it to be necessary to verify the accuracy of, or to supplement, the information contained herein; (ii) such person has not relied on the Initial Purchasers, the Trustee, the Paying Agent, the Registrar or any person affiliated with the such persons in connection with any investigation of the accuracy of such information or its investment decision; and (iii) no person has been authorized to give any information or to make any representation concerning us, our subsidiaries and affiliates, the Notes, the Subsidiary Guarantees or the JV Subsidiary Guarantees (other than as contained herein and information of our company and the terms of the offering of the Notes) and, if given or made, any such other information or representation should not be relied upon as having been authorized by us or the Initial Purchasers, the Paying Agent or the Registrar.
-Notwithstanding anything herein to the contrary, the Paying Agent and the Registrar are sole agents for the Company or the Trustee, as the case may be, and at no time assume duties, obligations or a position of trust for the holders of the Notes.
+Each person receiving this offering memorandum acknowledges that: (i) such person has been afforded an opportunity to request from us and to review, and has received, all additional information considered by it to be necessary to verify the accuracy of, or to supplement, the information contained herein; (ii) such person has not relied on the Initial Purchasers, the Trustee, the Paying Agent, the Registrar or any person affiliated with the such persons in connection with any investigation of the accuracy of such information or its investment decision; and (iii) no person has been authorized to give any information or to make any representation concerning us, our subsidiaries and affiliates, the Additional Notes, the Subsidiary Guarantees or the JV Subsidiary Guarantees (other than as contained herein and information given by our duly authorized officers and employees in connection with investors' examination of our company and the terms of the offering of the Additional Notes) and, if given or made, any such other information or representation should not be relied upon as having been authorized by us or the Initial Purchasers, the Trustee, the Paying Agent or the Registrar or any person who controls any of them nor each of their respective directors, officers, employees, representatives, agents, advisers and affiliates.
+Notwithstanding anything herein to the contrary, the Paying Agent and the Registrar are sole agents for the Company or the Trustee, as the case may be, and at no time assume duties, obligations or a position of trust for the holders of the Additional Notes.